 Dr. Joanna Drowos currently serves as an Associate Professor of Integrated Medical Science in the Charles E. Schmidt College of Medicine at Florida Atlantic University.
-There she serves as the Interim Associate Chair of the Integrated Medical Science Department and the Director for the Clinical and Preventive Medicine Clerkship for the third year curriculum.
+She also serves as the Associate Dean for Faculty Affairs and the Director for the Clinical and Preventive Medicine Clerkship for the third year curriculum.

 Dr. Drowos earned her DO and Master of Public Health Degrees at Nova Southeastern University College of Osteopathic Medicine.
 She completed a Pediatrics tracked Internship at Palms West Hospital followed by a Preventive Medicine Residency with the Palm Beach County Health Department and a Family Practice Residency at Broward General Medical Center.
 She is board certified in Preventive Medicine, Family Medicine and Medical Quality.
 She earned her Master of Business Administration in Healthcare Administration from Florida Atlantic University in 2008.
 She previously served as the Center Medical Director of the Riviera Beach Health Center of the Palm Beach County Health Department.
 There she participated in the care of the county’s medically underserved suffering the effects of HIV/AIDS, sexually transmitted diseases, tuberculosis and global diseases.
 She was also the Director of Medical Education for the Palm Beach County Health Department’s Preventive Medicine Residency Program from 2009-2013.
 Her scholarly interests include clinical preventive medicine, communicable disease prevention and medical education.